|#1||ExpressVPN with [49% Discount]|

 - ExpressVPN passed a no-logs audit performed by PWC and a security audit conducted by Cure53.
 Additionally, ExpressVPN passed a real-world test when the Turkish government demanded logs and then seized an ExpressVPN server, but failed to obtain any data.

-- NordVPN passed a no-logs audit performed by PWC in Zurich, Switzerland.
-It is currently undergoing further security upgrades, an ongoing audit, and penetration testing from Versprite Cybersecurity.
+- NordVPN has passed two separate no-logs audits performed by PWC in Zurich, Switzerland.
+It also has an ongoing partnership with Versprite to conduct infrastructure audits and carry out penetration testing to identify and fix any vulnerabilities.
 NordVPN has successfully converted its server network to only run in RAM-disk mode.

 These VPNs offer multi-hop servers (the ability to encrypt your traffic across 2+ VPN servers).
 This offers a higher level of privacy and security beyond single-hop VPN servers: